MA Dance Movement Psychotherapy

 Placement modules are an important component of your development; you’ll study them over two years, beginning with this module.
 You will apply your learning in clinical settings and deepen your understanding through supervision and reflection on your practice.
-You will learn the process of negotiation with other professionals and the particular way that you develop through the placement as a professional and will discuss the issues of working in particular contexts.
+This module is delivered face to face.
+You will learn the process of negotiation with other professionals and reflection with your peers and the particular way that you develop through the placement as a professional and will discuss the issues of working in particular contexts.

 Clinical Supervision and Advanced Practice

-During this module, you’ll build on your placement experience.
-You will develop your own personal style based on reflective practice, identifying and justifying your interventions.
+During this module, you’ll build on your placement experience from year one.
+You’ll develop your own personal style based on reflective practice, identifying and justifying your interventions.
 This module develops your understanding of the relationship between theory and practice, and helps you consider how your ideas can be developed for research and practice.

 Dance Movement Psychotherapy: Research, Theory and Skills